zhubonan/disp/docs/source/airss/intro.rst

 Introduction
 ============

+The ``AIRSS`` package is a open-source collection of tools and scripts for performing *ab initio* random structure searching (AIRSS) (which confusinly has the same name), and analysing the results.
+The key components of this package includes:

+buildcell
+  The main work horse for generating structures.
+This file reads a input *seed* file from stdin and outputs generated structuer in stdout.
+  Both input and outputs files are in the CASTEP's ``cell`` format, and the former contains special directives on how the random Structure should be generated.

+airss.pl
+  The main driver script for performing the search.
+It read command line arguments and performs random structure generation and runs DFT calculations in serial, and stop until the specified number of structure has been generated.
+  Because the search is embarrsingly parallel, one can just launch as many ``airss.pl`` as they like to occupy all computational resources.
+  For example, to sample 800 structure using 128 cores, one can launch 8 ``airss.pl`` script each using 16 cores and sampling 100 structures.
+  The result of ``airss.pl`` are saved in the SHELX format with suffix ``res``.
+  These files contains both the crystal structure and the calculated quantities.
+  While ``DISP`` does not use this script directly, it is recommanded that the user familiarise themselves with operating ``AIRSS`` using it.

+cryan
+  A tool to analyse the relaxed structures.
+It can be used to rank structures according to energy as well as eliminating nearly identical structures and extracting species-wise minimum distances.
+  It also has many other advanced features as such decomposing a structure into modular units.

+cabal
+  A tool for convert different file formats.
+It is used internally by various scripts.
+One very useful feature is to convert file into SHELX format so they can be processed by ``cryan``.

+castep_relax
+  The driver script for performing geometry optimisation using CASTEP.
+The use of this script is needed because CASTEP defaults to constant-cut off energy variable cell optionsation.
+For high-throughput operation the more traditional constant basis optimisation is more efficeint, but t requires multiple restarts to reach convergence.
+This script does exactly this jobs - it restarts CASTEP relaxation up to defined iterations or until the converged is reached twice in succession.
+  This script is used by ``DISP`` to perform CASTEP relaxations.

+This package extends the search ability in ``AIRSS`` to allow a client-server based workflow for directing massive parallel search at run time.
+The ``AIRSS`` package must be installed on  **both** the local and the remote machines.
+Similar to the ``airss.pl`` script, the ``castep_relax`` script is invoked for relaxation with CASTEP in ``DISP``.
+The output file is stored in the SHELX format that is compatible with the ``cryan`` tool.
+The input and output files used here are aimed to be fully compatible with the original ``AIRSS`` package.

 In this section, we give an brief introduction of the ``airss`` package and various search related settings.
 Most of the contents are not specific to DISP and also apply when search with ``airss`` package along.